 Product Description

 America has an aging challenge.
-As baby boomers enter advanced age, the shortfalls of our current systems are increasingly clearer, and if nothing changes, we are woefully unprepared for a world with more older adults than ever before.
-Aging Forward confronts this reality and presents a vision for the future that will spark discussion, innovation, and change.
+As baby boomers enter advanced age, the shortfalls of our current care delivery systems are increasingly clear.
+If nothing changes, we are woefully unprepared for a world with more older adults than ever before.
+Aging Forward confronts this inconvenient reality and provides a life raft—a vision for the future with achievable solutions.

 HPP Admin –